joshdholtz/Protocol-Android/README.md

 # Protocol - Android Networking Library
 Protocol is a simple networking library for Android 2.1 and above.
 Protocol is built off of Android's AsyncTask and DefaultHttpClient.

+* Protocol’s documented features:
+	* ProtocolTask - the core that uses AsyncTask and DefaultHttpClient
+	* ProtocolClient - makes calling ProtocolTask simpler and gives functionality to add headers to all request, observe HTTP status codes, debug mode, and more
+	* ProtocolRequestData - formats query parameters and POST/PUT body (comes with ParamsRequestData, JSONRequestData, and FileRequestData)
+	* ProtocolResponseData - parses the response to your likings (comes with ProtocolResponseData, StringResponseData, JSONResponseData, and ModelResponseData)
+* Protocol’s undocumented features (documentation to come):
+	* ProtocolModel - takes a JSON string or JSONObject to instantiate a data object based of developer defined mappings (the ModelResponseData uses these models)

 Below is an example of how to get a JSON from a request.

 ```` java
 ProtocolClient client = new ProtocolClient("http://www.statuscodewhat.com");